aporeto-inc/gaia/doc/documentation.md

 Type: `string`

-The Desination CIDR for the route.
+The Destination CIDR for the route.

 ##### `destinationIPv6CIDR`